cheery/node-gdev/README.md

 ## try it out

     node-waf configure build
-    node demo.js
+    ./node-video demo.js

-It draws a rectangle similar to `hello_dispmanx` -demo in raspberry pi's firmware repository.
+It clears screen to gray, waits 2 seconds and then exits.

 ## future